TuDo-Makerspace/Activity-Indicator/README.md

 You can get the full list of commands using `help`

-For example, in our configuration, the Activity Indicator switch is connected to GPIO '16'.
-To simulate the switch being set to CLOSED, we can use the following command:
+For example, in our configuration, the Activity Indicator switch is connected to GPIO `16`.
+To simulate the switch being set to `CLOSED`, we can use the following command:
 ```
 set 16 1
 ```

-Note that it may seem counter intuitive to set the GPIO to `1` to set the switch to CLOSED, but this is because the real GPIO is configured to use a pull-up resistor.
+Note that it may seem counter intuitive to set the GPIO to `1` to set the switch to `CLOSED`, but this is because the real GPIO is configured to use a pull-up resistor.

-Contrary, to simulate the switch being set to OPEN, we can use the following command:
+Contrary, to simulate the switch being set to `OPEN`, we can use the following command:
 ```
 set 16 0
 ```

-Should your Activity Indicator not react after setting the GPIO's, try to toggle the GPIO between 0 and 1, as you may have set it to the "previous state" of the switch already.
+Should your Activity Indicator not react after setting the GPIO's, try to toggle the GPIO between `0` and `1`, as you may have set it to the "previous state" of the switch already.

 Should things still not work as expected, inspect the service logs for the activity indicator service, and see if they report any errors: